 What is the Dividend Yield?

-Here is an example of the Dividend Yield.
-I own 1000 shares of ABC Company at the cost of $10 per share.
-ABC pays out a regular dividend of $0.50 per share.
-As a single share of the company is worth $10, $0.50 equates to a dividend yield of 5%.
+Here’s an illustration of the Dividend Yield.
+I currently hold 1000 shares of ABC Company, purchased at $10 per share.
+ABC consistently pays out a dividend of $0.50 per share.
+With each share valued at $10, this translates to a dividend yield of 5%.

 Dividend Yield = Annual Dividend Paid / Stock Price.

 This 5% is essentially what you earn on your money regardless of stock price growth.
-Of course, if the stock price deteriorates during the period in which you hold the stock, this may mean your net profit reduces.
-For example, you make a 5% profit in terms of dividend yield, yet the stock price has depreciated 5%.
+Of course, if the stock price deteriorates during the period you hold the stock, your net profit may reduce.
+For example, you make a 5% profit in dividend yield, yet the stock price has depreciated 5%.
 This means your net profit if you were to sell would be Zero.

-This is the proportion of the Earnings per Share (EPS) that is paid out in dividends.
-For example, if a company earns $2.50 in earning for every outstanding start, and it pays out $0.50 per share in dividends, then the dividend payout ratio is 20%.
+This is the proportion of the Earnings per Share (EPS) paid out in dividends.
+For example, if a company earns $2.50 for every outstanding start and pays out $0.50 per share in dividends, then the dividend payout ratio is 20%.

 Dividend Payout Ratio = Dividends per Share / Earnings per Share

 This is the date two business days before the dividend payment is scheduled.